itzdaniel483/MyTube/README.md

 **Access the App**: Open your browser and navigate to `http://localhost:5173`.

 ### ⚠️ Important Notes
+- **Default Setup**: The application runs in **Dev Mode** by default, allowing you to log in as a test user without Cloudflare SSO.
-- **First Run**: The application is configured to use Cloudflare Zero Trust by default.
+- **Enabling SSO** (Optional): If you want to use Cloudflare Zero Trust authentication:
-- **Local Development**: To log in without Cloudflare (e.g., on localhost), you must enable **Dev Mode**:
-  1. If you are an admin, go to Settings.
+  1. Go to Settings (requires admin access).
-  2. Toggle "Require SSO Authentication" to **OFF**.
+  2. Toggle "Require SSO Authentication" to **ON**.
-  3. You can now access the app as the test user.
+  3. Configure your Cloudflare logout URL.
+  4. See [Cloudflare SSO Setup Guide](cloudflare-sso-setup.md) for detailed instructions.
 - **Database**: All data is stored locally in `server/db.json`.
 Do not delete this file unless you want to reset the database.

 ## 📝 Configuration